shree214ram/DSA/Data Structure/LinkedList/README.md

 ## Difference Between Array Vs Linked List :-
    ### Memory Requirment And Memory utilization
-   There are some restriction in Array like This is a fixed size A[6]  and type of collection of data , If we want to add an elemet then we have to request to processor and in can't be extended .
+   There are some restriction in Array like This is a fixed size A[6]  and type of collection of data , If we want to add an element then we have to request to processor and in can't be extended .
 But Below step can doable
    1. processor will Assign a New Fresh Memory Space of bytes A[7]
    2. copy all the old memory item to New Memory